andrewjunyoung/mvl/docs/source/index.rst

 Goedel
 ======

-Gödel defined many valued logics in 1932 very similarly to Łukasiewicz, using truth values in the range [0, 1] at positions n / (m - 1) for finite logic systems (where m is the total number of logic values, and n is the index), and across the continuous interval [0, 1] for infinite logic systems.
+Goedel defined many valued logics in 1932 very similarly to Lukasiewicz, using truth values in the range [0, 1] at positions n / (m - 1) for finite logic systems (where m is the total number of logic values, and n is the index), and across the continuous interval [0, 1] for infinite logic systems.

-Gödel logics provide only 4 logical operators:
+Goedel logics provide only 4 logical operators:

 - conjunction (and\_, &)
 - disjunction (or\_, \|)
 - implication (implies, →)
 - negation (not\_, !)

-Gödel logics are completely axiomatisable, meaning that one can define a logical calculus in which all tautologies are provable.
+Goedel logics are completely axiomatisable, meaning that one can define a logical calculus in which all tautologies are provable.